dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/GenerateKey.md

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/gmap_key_03.png" alt="Image">

 This process will take a few minutes.
 After this process is completed, the generated API key will be shown.

+### NOTE
+If the above instruction do not work.
+You can follow the most up-to-date set of instructions here: https://developers.google.com/maps/documentation/javascript/get-api-key